 Propagate perennials such as phlox, verbascum and acanthus that have fleshy roots.
 Pick them out of the parent plant, cut into 3ins lengths and place into gritty compost.
 Cover with 1½ ins of compost and leave in a warm position but don't allow to dry out before new growth shows through in the spring.

-Remove old and diseased fruit that has fallen from or has remained on trees, they could be the source of infection and should be thrown away.
+Remove old and diseased fruit that has fallen from or has remained on trees, it could be the source of infection and should be thrown away.
 Also compost yellowing brassica leaves.
 Mulch fruit trees to suppress weeds and improve the soil.
 Make sure that any netting, cloches and other protective measures, as well as tree ties and stakes, are secure.

 Gooseberry and currant plants can be pruned as well as outdoor grape vines.
 Start storing carrots, turnips and beetroot if it looks as though the ground will be frozen.
 Continue to plant bear rooted fruit trees and bushes.
 Divide rhubarb and re-plant with plenty of manure in a position that isn't likely to get waterlogged.

 In the greenhouse, make sure everything is tidy and clean, removing all the plants that have fruited to be composted.
 Check and wash the glazing, removing any dirt and algae to enable the maximum amount of light to penetrate.
-Remember the bubble wrap if plants are overwintering in there, you can also use it to prevent frost damage to plants left outside.
+Remember to insulate the greenhouse with bubble wrap if plants are overwintering in there, you can also use it to prevent frost damage to plants left outside.

 This is just the right time to try and improve the soil.
 Dig over the vegetable plot, work in lots of organic matter such as compost and well-rotted manure and leave the frost and worms to do their job i.e. breaking the earth down and distributing the goodness.
 In the borders, fork in compost, loosening the top few inches of soil and mulch with leaf mould or compost to a depth of about 2ins.